rogeryeosgit/QTProject/README.md

 - Figuring out how to get a static ip

 01/08/2018
-- Set up a static ip and learnt to connect to db from it
+- Set up a static ip and learnt to connect to db from it but to no avail.
+Turns out Mongoose does not seem to allow modifications of http protocols out of the box.

+09/08/2018
+- Learning Passport.js